-As the world’s largest aircraft maintenance, repair and overhaul specialist, we bring strong technical expertise and experience to the freighter conversion market.
-We offer our customers high-quality solutions on all aviation maintenance and engineering services.
+As the world’s largest aircraft MRO specialist, we bring strong technical expertise and experience to the freighter conversion market.

 Since embarking on our first passenger-to-freighter (PTF) conversion of a 727 aircraft into a cargo freighter in 1992, we have built up our capabilities and successfully established ourselves as a leader in PTF conversions for the widest range of aircraft platforms today.

 To date, we have a track record of over 400 freighter conversions of Boeing and Airbus aircraft and we operate an extensive MRO network to support our global customer base.
-Our subsidary, Elbe Flugzeugwerke GmBH (EFW), has performed more freighter conversions of Airbus aircraft than anyone else in the world.
+Our subsidiary, Elbe Flugzeugwerke GmBH (EFW), has performed more freighter conversions of Airbus aircraft than any other company in the world.

-In 2012, ST Aerospace signed an agreement with Airbus and Elbe Flugzeugwerke for the launch of the A330P2F conversion programme.
-In this tripartite work share, ST Aerospace is the leader in engineering development, while Elbe Flugzeugwerke heads the industrial phase and is responsible for the marketing and sales activities.
+In 2012, we signed an agreement with Airbus and Elbe Flugzeugwerke for the launch of the A330P2F conversion programme.
+In this tripartite work share, we are the leader in engineering development while Elbe Flugzeugwerke heads the industrial phase and is responsible for marketing and sales activities.

 At the end of 2014, EgyptAir Cargo became the launch customer with a contract signature for two A330P2F conversions, plus an option for two additional aircraft afterwards.

-In 2015, ST Aerospace signed another agreement with Airbus and Elbe Flugzeugwerke for the launch of the A320/A321P2F conversion programme.
-Under this agreement, ST Aerospace will lead the A320/ A321P2F engineering development, working in tandem with Airbus and Elbe Flugzeugwerke, with conversions to be undertaken in ST Aerospace’s global network of facilities.
+In 2015, we signed another agreement with Airbus and Elbe Flugzeugwerke for the launch of the A320/A321P2F conversion programme.
+Under this agreement, ST Engineering will lead the A320/ A321P2F engineering development, working in tandem with Airbus and Elbe Flugzeugwerke, with conversions to be undertaken in our global network of facilities.

 The A320/A321P2F programme includes two variants – the A320P2F and the larger A321P2F.
 The unique fuselage design of the A320 and A321 allows bulk cargo or containerised freight to be carried in belly holds, delivering more loading flexibility.